 A standard, stand-alone version of Microsoft Office is available for a one-time purchase of $150, which enables you to install it on one computer only.
 Microsoft 365 Personal which requires a subscription of $7 per month or $70 per year, is for one person but can be used on “up to five devices at the same time.”
 Depending on your work or school, a free copy may be available to you, but most users need to pay at least something for Word.

 Word included in Microsoft 365 will provide the most storage space, so if you’re working with large files, you’ll want to go with this option.
 Google Docs is limited to 15GB of storage, so if you don’t have a lot of documents or many large documents, then it will be an ideal solution for you.

 Which word processor is best for you?

 It’s important to ask yourself if you require a simple word processor or if you want to share files with others easily.
-Google Docs is the way to go if this is the case.
+Google Docs is the best choice if you need to share files, work collaboratively with others, or work in the cloud for optimal backup options.
 However, you can certainly enjoy using both programs, as Google Docs is a free program, and employers and schools frequently offer Word to users.